-This Core Campus Master Plan Concept has been developed on the understanding and expectation that it will be implemented incrementally, as the need for specific facilities evolves, and as capital funding becomes available.
-This Core Campus Master Plan does not include a phasing strategy -- rather, the plan has been developed so that each new building reinforces the proposed open space framework -- defining new open spaces, contributing to the public realm, and enhancing architectural character.
+This Campus Master Plan has been developed understanding that it will be implemented incrementally, as the need for specific facilities evolve, and as capital funding becomes available.
+This Campus Master Plan does not include a phasing strategy -- rather, the plan has been developed so that each new building reinforces the proposed open space framework -defining new open spaces, contributing to the public realm, and enhancing architectural character.
 In this way, campus growth, regardless of how it is phased, will push the campus toward the vision articulated in this plan.

-There are a number of recommended studies that the University of Lethbridge should consider commissioning in the immediate future that supports the Core Campus Master Plan vision.
+There are a number of recommended studies that the University of Lethbridge should consider commissioning in the immediate future that supports the Campus Master Plan vision.
 These include:

-- Housing Strategy: Student Residences: A Housing Strategy should define and refine opportunities to increase and diversify campus housing that will attract a wider variety of users and create a year-round community presence supported by campus amenities. - Detailed Open Space Study: A Detailed Open Space Study is recommended to enhance the Open Space Framework providing guidance with respect to use and programming.
-The Detailed Open Space Study should identify how primary open spaces such as the Coulee Quad, the Prairie Quad, the Oldman River Vista, the Parkland, and the Treed Boulevards would be detailed and managed.
+- Aperture Park Student Residence Precinct Plan: Such a strategy would define and refine opportunities to increase and diversify campus housing that will attract a wider variety of users and create a year-round community presence supported by campus amenities. - Detailed Open and Public Spaces Plan: A Detailed Open Space Plan is recommended to enhance the Open Space Framework providing guidance with respect to use and programming.
+The Detailed Open Space Plan should identify how primary open spaces such as the Coulee Quad, the Prairie Quad, the Oldman River Vista, the Parkland, and the Treed Boulevards would be detailed and managed.

-Way-finding Signage and Lighting Strategy:

-A comprehensive signage and lighting strategy should be developed in addition to the way-finding mechanisms identified in the Core Campus Master Plan.
-A comprehensive internal and external signage strategy should include the identification of buildings, open spaces, streets, key destinations, and campus facilities and services.

-- Infrastructure Plan: Commission an Infrastructure Plan to assess all aspects of campus infrastructure including age, condition and long term plans. - South Land Precinct Study: Commission a precinct stury for potential land use activities on the south lands of campus.
+- Way-finding, Environmental Signage and Lighting Strategy: Such a strategy should be developed in addition to the way-finding mechanisms identified in the Campus Master Plan.
+A comprehensive internal and external signage strategy should include the identification of buildings, open spaces, streets, key destinations, and campus facilities and services. - North Lands / Innovation Place Precinct Plan: Commission a Precinct Plan for potential land use activities on these lands. - Infrastructure Plan: Commission an Infrastructure Plan to assess all aspects of campus infrastructure including age, condition and long term plans. - South Lands Precinct Plan: Commission a Precinct Plan for potential land use activities on the south lands of campus.